LukasBanana/LLGL/tutorial/Tutorial01_HelloTriangle/README.md

 ```cpp
 std::unique_ptr<LLGL::RenderSystem> myRenderer = LLGL::RenderSystem::Load("Vulkan");
 ```
 This is one of the few functions that takes a string rather than an enumeration to select something.
 This is because LLGL loads a render system dynamically at runtime from a module (i.e. a shared library, **.dll** on Windows, **.so** on GNU/Linux, and **.dylib** on macOS).
-On the one hand, we only need to link our project against the **LLGL.lib**, and on the other hand we can catch an exception if our desired Vulkan renderer is not supported on the target platform.
-In this case we can load another renderer (e.g. "OpenGL") instead of anoying the user with an error message such as "vulkan-1.dll could not be loaded".
+On the one hand, we only need to link our project against **LLGL.lib**, and on the other hand we can catch an exception if our desired Vulkan renderer is not supported on the target platform.
+In this case we can load another renderer (e.g. "OpenGL") rather than disturbing the user with an error message such as "vulkan-1.dll could not be loaded".

 The exception handling to find a suitable render system can look like this:
 ```cpp